Bioshoreline: Biodegradable geotextiles for bank protection

 The first prototypes of geotextile filters have been produced and characterized so far.
 Suitable raw materials were selected first of all.
 The processing properties and the biodegradability of the synthetic fibers had to be adapted and the processing conditions for the production of the polymers had to be developed.
 To select suitable fibers for the prototypes, the processing properties of geotextiles were investigated in addition to the various compositions and the different degradation times associated with them.

-The general rootability of the manufactured geotextile filters was demonstrated by the project partners BAW and Fraunhofer UMSICHT with willow spread layers as planting in special test boxes.
-However, fewer and shorter roots and shoots were found with geotextile compared to the boxes without geotextile within six and eight months, respectively.
+The general rootability of the geotextile filters produced was demonstrated by the BAW using willow spread layers as planting material both in special test boxes and in the field on the test section on the Rhine.
+Fewer and shorter roots and shoots were found in the plantings with geotextile compared to those without geotextile.
+However, as the rootability is likely to improve continuously as the geotextile degrades, the lower root penetration observed is considered sufficient for the intended purpose.

 Project partners